phosseini/phosseini.github.io/_posts/2025-02-13-openai-model-spec-medical.markdown

 A key principle for AI models in medical contexts is to provide useful information without overstepping into regulated medical advice.
 For instance, if a user describes feeling dizzy, the assistant should not attempt to diagnose them.
-Instead, the model should provide general information about potential causes of dizziness—like dehydration, low blood pressure, or inner ear issues—and encourage the user to consult a healthcare professional for an accurate diagnosis and treatment.
+Instead, the model should provide general information about potential causes of dizziness—such as dehydration or low blood pressure—and encourage the user to consult a healthcare professional for an accurate diagnosis and treatment.
 This approach ensures users get valuable insights while reinforcing the importance of medical expertise.

 <p align="center">
   <img src="/assets/images/openai-dizzy-example.png" alt="Dizziness Example" style="max-width: 100%; height: auto;">